tim-forrer/website/projects/typst.typ

 Having worked with it a little bit now,
 I would say that this biggest challenge is understanding the type that is returned by an async function, given that they seem to often be wrapped in a couple of layers of types.
+It's a challenge that I've been enjoying at the very least, which you can't say for every programming challenge.

 === Serving static content
 A point somewhat related to the above,